-Include your first and last name in a large font size that emphasizes your name but is not too large.
-The contact information includes phone numbers, either personal and TTU email address, city, state, and zip code.
+Include your first and last name in a large font size, between 16-24 points.
+The contact information includes phone numbers, either personal or TTU email address, city, state, and zip code.
 It is not necessary to include your physical address on the resume or cover letter.
+You may remove city and state if you are not applying for positions in the city and state listed.